xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

     main()

 ```
 Here generic driver of scrapli is used to connect to the device via SSH.
 Generic driver doesn't disable paging, hence it is disabled explicitly using the CLI command.
-The above code open the connection to the device, disable paging, retrieve the prompt, hostname, version, and close the connection.
+The above code opens the connection to the device, disables paging, retrieves the prompt, hostname, and version, and closes the connection.
+You can troubleshoot the issues by adding log files.

 Execute **generic_driver.py** file and retrieve the results.